ashojaeddini/digitools/README.md

 brew python
 ```

+Otherwise, download and install the latest release for your OS from [here](https://www.python.org/downloads)

+__Note:__
-Note that depending on how python is installed and setup on your system, you may need to use `python3` and `pip3` instead of the `python` and `pip` commands shown below.
+Depending on how python is installed and setup on your system, you may need to use `python3` and `pip3` instead of the `python` and `pip` commands shown below.
 The installation process should provide this information.

 ### Step 2: Install _pipx_
 If you would like to learn what _pipx_ is and what it's good for please see: [Installing stand alone command line tools](https://packaging.python.org/guides/installing-stand-alone-command-line-tools) and [pipxproject / pipx](https://github.com/pipxproject/pipx)